 On another night we heard glass shatter.
 My son ran out of the bathroom quietly sobbing.
 We went into the bathroom and saw that he had somehow knocked the globe off the bathroom light, and tipped over our toilet paper stand.
 I thought my son had just gotten scared; then my wife noticed his elbow was swollen and misshapen.
 We had to take him to the ER, where we found out he had snapped his arm above the elbow.
 That had to be a horribly excruciating injury, but he never did anything more than cry quietly and tell me “hurry up.”

-Don’t get me wrong; there have been major improvements in his condition the last couple years.
+Don’t get me wrong; there have been major improvements in his condition over the last couple of years.
 He talks a lot more than before, understands a lot more, and is much calmer.
-But he gets into everything, and likes to break things.
+But he gets into everything and likes to break things.
 Sometimes I think he just wants to watch the world burn.

 When something’s wrong with your kid, it’s never far from your mind, and you never get a break from it.
 As a father, it’s my job to protect my children from harm.
 But I can’t do anything about this.